andrew-codechimp/HA-Battery-Notes/docs/entities.md

 - Unit of measurement should be %
 - Device class should be battery
 - State class should be measurement
-- Device should be the device you want the template associated with
+- Device should be the device you want the template associated with,

+!!! warning

+    Battery Notes will not find this template sensor and add a Battery+ sensor without being associated with the device.

-Once you have created this helper and restarted the battery notes integration you will have a Battery+ sensor for this device.
+Once you have created this helper and reloaded the battery notes integration you will have a Battery+ sensor for this device.

 ## Battery Type
 `sensor.{{device_name}}_battery_type`